 Health Tiers

 Not all tools are equally maintained.
-ToolPilot computes a maintenance score for every tool in the graph, then maps it to one of four health tiers that agents can use to make informed recommendations.
+ToolCairn computes a maintenance score for every tool in the graph, then maps it to one of four health tiers that agents can use to make informed recommendations.

 The Four Tiers